tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     `hls::task` class objects as discussed above.
 The three tasks are specified by the functions `splitter()`, `odd()`, and `even()`, respectively.
-The instantiation of the data-driven tasks is similar to that of instantiating threads in standard C++.
+The instantiation of the data-driven tasks is similar to instantiating threads in standard C++.
 Indeed, the qualifier `hls_thread_local` before each instantiation of an `hls::task` object is used to ensure the thread that emulates that data-driven task starts only once and keeps the same state when